tinyweatherforecastgermanygroup/TinyWeatherForecastGermany/README.md

 ### Why does the app give a different value for some parameter (e.g. temperature) than the official station reading?

-TWFG gives _forecasts_, not the current reading at some weather station.
-If the displayed value in TWFG differs from an official reading at some spot, the forecast was just off.
+Tiny Weather Forecast Germany gives _forecasts_, not the current reading at some weather station.
+If the displayed value in Tiny Weather Forecast Germany differs from an official reading at some spot, the forecast was just off.

 ### Where do the names come from that are offered in searches?

-TWFG uses _WarncellIDs_ for the regions offered.
+Tiny Weather Forecast Germany uses _WarncellIDs_ for the regions offered.
 These are closely related to the [Amtlicher Gemeindeschlüssel](https://www.destatis.de/DE/Themen/Laender-Regionen/Regionales/Gemeindeverzeichnis/_inhalt.html) (AGS) provided by destatis.
 Basically, the WarncellIDs are an extension of the AGS.
 WarncellIDs also feature human-readable names (e.g. "Landkreis Göttingen").
 These names can be used while looking for a weather station.
 They _do not_ refer to the names of weather stations.
 Once you select a name  the app will give you a list of close by stations including their distance to choose from.
 This distance is derived from the center of the area polygon(s) associated with a given region.
 It may happen, that a WarncellID has more than one search key associated.
 E.g. searching for `Insel Helgoland` or `Gemeinde Helgoland` will show a list starting with `Helgoland` at an approximate distance of 0.4 km.
 Hence the weather station is actually just called `Helgoland`.

 *Note* more than one station will be shown if your search matches a search key.
 These stations are sorted by increasing distance from the initially searched entity.
 E.g. searching for `Insel Helgoland` in the above example will also show `Elbmuendung` (a sea area next to Cuxhaven) which is 23.4 km away, `UFS Deutsche Bucht` (an automatized weather station aboard a light vessel in the middle of the German Bight) already 29.3 km away, or `Wangerooge` (one of the East Frisian islands) at a distance of 29.4 km.
 (And of course many others even further away.)
 If `Helgoland` is searched however, it matches the station right away, and the app jumps to it immediately without a further selection.